walkerRnD/codebuff/knowledge.md

 - File operations are restricted to the project directory to prevent unauthorized access.

 ## TODO

 - Implement authentication and authorization for WebSocket connections.
 - Add more comprehensive error handling and logging.
+- Implement rate limiting for AI requests to manage resource usage.
+- Create a robust testing suite for all components.

+# Code guide

+- We don't specify return types for functions, since Typescript will infer them.
+- Always include 'src' in file paths when it's part of the actual directory structure, even though imports automatically remove it.

+## Constants and Configuration

+Important constants and configuration values are centralized in `common/src/constants.ts`.
+This includes:

+- `MAX_REFERRALS`: The maximum number of referrals a user can make (currently set to 5).
+- `CREDITS_REFERRAL_BONUS`: The number of credits awarded for a successful referral.
+- `CREDITS_USAGE_LIMITS`: Defines credit limits for different user types (ANON, FREE, PAID).

+Centralizing these constants makes it easier to manage and update project-wide settings.

+## Referral System

+Manicode implements a referral system to encourage user growth and reward existing users for bringing in new members.
+The referral system works as follows:

+1. Each user receives a unique referral code.
+2. Users can share their referral code with others.
+3. When a new user signs up using a referral code, both the referrer and the new user receive bonus credits.
+4. There's a limit to how many successful referrals a user can make.

+The referral system is integrated across the web application and the CLI tool, providing a seamless experience for users to share and redeem referral codes.

+## Development Guidelines

+1. Use TypeScript for all new code to maintain type safety.
+The referral system is implemented across several files:

+- Implement authentication and authorization for WebSocket connections.
+- Add more comprehensive error handling and logging.